 Selected Scholars receive a rigorous and intensive 8-week summer research program at the Department of Sociology at the University of California-Berkeley.
 Each student is paired with a Berkeley Sociology professor to gain a rich research experience and supported by graduate student mentors, who assist with professionalization, graduate school applications, and writing.
 The Scholar’s weekly schedule will consist of approximately 15 hours of work on the faculty mentor’s research project; roughly 15 hours of work on their independent research project, which includes methods training; a seminar series designed around professionalization activities (2 hours/week); and additional skill development workshops and supports (5 hours/week).
 In total, Scholars will be engaged for roughly 37-40 hours per week in academic and professionalization activities, with free time for socializing and leisure activities.

 The Summer Scholars Program is a rigorous, full-time program and selected scholars are expected to devote 100% of their time to the program for its duration.
-Scholars receive a $5,000 summer stipend, travel stipends, room and board, and office space in the Sociology Department.
+Scholars receive a $5,000 summer stipend, travel stipends, and room and boarding the Sociology Department.

 In the academic year following the Summer Scholars program, Scholars will return to the Berkeley campus once to continue mentoring and to facilitate continued research collaboration.

-Berkeley Sociology Summer Research Scholars is funded by the UC-HBCU Initiative in University of California Office of he President.
+Berkeley Sociology Summer Research Scholars is funded by the UC-HBCU Initiative in University of California Office of The President.